eonfluxor/kron/README.md

 Delay.watchdog
 ```

-Optionally you can instantiate Delay:
+Optionally you can instantiate **Delay** to manage your own keyspace in that given intance.

 ```
-let delay = Delay()
+let myDelay = Delay()
-delay.debounce( ...
+myDelay( ...
 ```

 ## Have a question?
-If you need any help, please visit our [GitHub issues][].
+If you need any help, please visit our GitHub issues.
 Feel free to file an issue if you do not manage to find any solution from the archives.

+You can also reach us at:

+`eonfluxor@gmail.com `

+## About the authors

+**Delay** was originally built by **Hassan Uriostegui** as an objective-C framework and used in many projects over the past 10 years.

+It's now released as open source framework under the **Eonflux** collective.
+Check our other projects and join our *eon flux of innovaton* !